noaione/yuusha-shoukan-ln/sources/v01/chapter1.md

 When Yuzuki-san anxiously voiced that out, Lilia-san showed a gentle smile.
 To be honest, I'm also clueless about table manners.
-I know that you use a fork and knife on those at the outer area, but that's basically the extent of my knowledge.In fact, I've never even tried to eat like that.
+I know that you use a fork and knife on those at the outer area, but that's basically the extent of my knowledge.
+In fact, I've never even tried to eat like that.

 Shortly after, female servers came out carrying silver domed plates that I had only ever seen on TV.
 Right at the moment where they were about to serve it in